-Ozaukee County was awarded a State comprehensive planning grant in 2004.
-With the exception of the City of Cedarburg, all cities, towns, and villages in the County, plus the Village of Newburg, are participating in this multi-jurisdictional planning program to develop a comprehensive plan for the County and each of the participating local governments.
+Ozaukee County was completed awarded a State comprehensive planning grant in 20084 and an amendment in 2009.
+With the exception of the City of Cedarburg, all cities, towns, and villages in the County, plus the Village of Newburg, are-participateding in theis multi-jurisdictional planning program to develop a comprehensive plan for the County and each of the participating local governments.
 Work on the plans has begun, and SEWRPC is assisting in the preparation.